Materials Science AMP

 All students must meet the Requirements for the Accelerated Master's Degree Programs

-The Accelerated Master’s Program leads to both B.S. and M.S. degrees in five years.
+The Accelerated Master’s Entry Program leads to both B.S. and M.S. degrees in 5 years.
 The program is open to undergraduate physics, electrical engineering, and mechanical engineering majors.
-Interested students should contact the Materials Science director by the beginning of their junior year.
+Interested students should contact the Materials Science Director by the beginning of their junior year.

-Following formal Graduate College admission to the Accelerated Master's Program, up to six credits of approved graduate course work may be taken that may be counted toward both the undergraduate and graduate degree requirements.
+Following formal Graduate College admission to the Accelerated Master's Program, up to 9 credits of approved graduate coursework may be taken that may be counted toward both the undergraduate and graduate degree requirements.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science